-The CNPA has responsibility for the local plan and planning policy within the Park.
-The CNPA is working to prepare a single local plan for the whole National Park, but until this is completed, the 4 existing local plans (from Highland Council, Aberdeenshire Council, Moray Council and Angus Council) set the planning framework within which decisions on development control are made.
+The CNPA has responsibility for the Local Plan and planning policy within the Park.
+The CNPA is working to prepare a single Local Plan for the whole National Park, but until this is completed, the 4 existing Local Plans (from Highland Council, Aberdeenshire Council, Moray Council and Angus Council) set the planning framework within which decisions on development control are made.

 The CNPA took on its planning powers on 1 September 2003.
 Considerable time and effort was spent prior to this date preparing to deliver this function, with its demanding timescales.
-In the previous 5 months a planning team, was recruited, electronic systems put in place which would allow the necessary quick and effective communication of information between the 4 different local authorities and the CNPA, and a planning protocol agreed between the CNPA local authorities to ensure effective and efficient working between the parties, and avoid blurring of responsibilities.
+In the previous 5 months a planning team was recruited, electronic systems put in place which would allow the necessary quick and effective communication of information between the 4 different local authorities and the CNPA, and a planning protocol agreed between the CNPA and the 4 local authorities to ensure effective and efficient working between the parties.

-The CNPA board decided that its Planning Committee should be a committee of the whole board, in view of the fact that it would be determining only the most significant applications in the Park, and would be deciding on the local plan for the whole Park.
+The CNPA Board decided that its Planning Committee should be a committee of the whole Board, in view of the fact that it would be determining only the most significant applications in the Park, and would be deciding on the Local Plan for the whole Park.
 All members attended planning training.
 At its first meeting the Committee elected Andrew Thin as Chair and Peter Argyle as Deputy Chair.

-Since 1 September 2003, the Planning Committee has met every 2 weeks (always on Friday morning), resulting 15 meetings during 2003/04 year.
+Since 1 September 2003, the Planning Committee met every 2 weeks (always on Friday morning).
+Attendance is shown in Annex 4 - see page 27.
 Average attendance was 20 Members.
 Agenda items were of four types:

-- > decisions on whether or not to call in applications made within the Park in the previous 2 weeks - > decision on comments to be made to the planning authority on applications not called in - > determinations of applications that had been called in - > approval of policy (including responses to consultations on planning matters)
+- Decisions on whether or not to call in applications made within the Park in the previous 2 weeks. - Decision on comments to be made to the planning authority on applications not called in. - Determinations of applications that had been called in. - Approval of policy (including responses to consultations on planning matters).